Head of School

 Mr. Laffitte joined Léman in 2017 as Assistant Athletic Director and physical education instructor.
 He has 22 years of teaching experience, which includes many accomplishments as a teacher of physical education, health and science, and as a basketball, football and volleyball coach.
 Mr. Laffitte has worked at schools in San Diego, Milan and Rome, most recently at Marymount International School.
 He also played 12 years of professional basketball throughout Europe and South America.
 Mr. Laffitte has an MSc degree in education from Asuza Pacific University, and a BA in physical education from United States International University.
 Demetrius and his wife, Barbara Pluchino-Laffitte, have three sons - Dominic, Daniel, and Diego, who are Léman graduates and students.

 In her role as Director of IB Programming, Lucy Alexander supports the IB Teaching team in the delivery and assessment of the school's IB Diploma Programme and she collaborates with faculty and staff throughout the school (pre-K to 12) with curriculum alignment and implementation of the IB Approaches to Teaching and Learning.

 Originally from Canada, Ms. Alexander has undergraduate degrees in both History and Education and a Masters Degree in Educational Leadership.
-She has 30 years experience as an educator and senior administrator at top tier independent schools in Canada, Italy and United States.
+She has 30 years experience as an educator and senior administrator at top tier independent schools in Canada, Italy and the United States.

 Much of Ms. Alexander's academic career has involved working with the IB Organization including her work in an advisory capacity for the Italian Parliament and the Ministry of Education on IB recognition legislation.
-In her free time she loves reading, travel, urban walking, and beach camping.
+In her free time, she loves reading, travel, urban walking, and beach camping.

 Megan Storey Hallam